Thursday, 17 October 2019

 and when lithograph copies began to be produced in India and Persia,

-the German orientalist Gustav Flügel came up with a new typeset copy in 1834,
+the German orientalist Gustav Flügel came up with a new typeset copy,

 with a text of his own ‒ not very different from rasm, ḍabṭ and ḥarakat recognized by Muslims, but different from the canonized variants nevertheless,